Special Needs Travel in Florida

 Autism on the Seas, a national organization, has been in collaboration with Royal Caribbean International since 2007 in developing cruise vacation services to accommodate adults and families living with children with Special Needs, including, but not limited to, Autism, Asperger Syndrome, Down Syndrome, Tourette Syndrome, Cerebral Palsy and all Cognitive, Intellectual and Developmental Disabilities.

-Our Staffed Cruises assist adults and families in accommodating the typical cruise services, as well as providing specialized Respite and Private Activities/Sessions that allow our guests the use of the ships entertainment venues in an accommodated and assisted manner.
+Their staffed cruises assist adults and families in accommodating the typical cruise services, as well as providing specialized respite and private activities/sessions that allow our guests the use of the ships’ entertainment venues in an accommodated and assisted manner.

-We offer cruises from every cruise port in Florida, as well as resort stays at Disney World with our professional volunteer staff.
+They offer cruises from every cruise port in Florida, as well as resort stays at Disney World with a professional volunteer staff. https://autismontheseas.com/